 - How does your target market like to consume content?
 Create a podcast, make a Slideshare out of your recent presentation, interview your engineers or executives on the phone (then transcribe it) or record the top 50 FAQs your target market may ask.
 There are no shortages of types of content to create.
 Just make sure you understand where your prospects are finding info and being influenced to make a purchase.

-Your SEO is a Marathon, Not a Sprint
+Your Search Engine Optimization is a Marathon, Not a Sprint

 Just because you’ve done keyword research and a little bit of competitive intel, doesn’t mean you’re able to stop.
-SEO is a long term strategy that includes continuous tweaking and changes.
+Search Engine Optimization is a long-term strategy that includes continuous tweaking and changes.
 The previously mentioned tactics are a great first step to launch your small business marketing campaign but they aren’t the end all be all.
 You should always be looking to generate new content ideas, build links to your site and to make sure the user experience on your website is top notch.

 As Google’s algorithms change, businesses that answer the questions their local prospects are looking to get answered will become more and more relevant in the search engines.
-The importance of keywords will always be there, but major search engines are growing further way from needing only keywords to know what your website or brand is all about.
+The importance of keywords will always be there, but major search engines are growing further away from needing only keywords to know what your website or brand is all about.
 Starting around 2 years ago, your business is an accumulation of all of your earned and owned media.
-Wanting to “be #1 on Google ” in a short period of time may happen but the tactics used to get there will end up hurting you.
-Take your time, be strategic and be consistent.
+Wanting to “be #1 on Google” in a short period of time may happen but the tactics used to get there will end up hurting you.
+Take your time, be strategic and be consistent with search engine optimization.